kolkhis/prolug-coursework/unit7_worksheet.md

 1. What is the concept of software bloat, and how do you think it relates?

+Software bloat is when a system has more software than is needed to perform its tasks operate smoothly.
+Unnecessary software can take up critical system resources (CPU, memory, disk space) without contributing to the essential functionality of what the system needs to run.
+Group installs could cause a system to experience software bloat, installing dependencies that might not be needed for the system to function.

 2. What is the concept of a security baseline, and how do you think it relates?

+A security baseline is a set of system configurations and the minimum amount of software a system needs for it to meet its security requirements.
+Going back to group installs, installing unnecessary dependencies could widen the attack surface of a machine, which would compromise the security baseline.

 3. How do you think something like this affects performance baselines?

+A performance baseline is the expected resource usage and responsiveness of a system wheen it is operating under normal conditions.
+If a system has installed a bunch of unnecessary software, it could be using up more resources than it needs to, which would affect the performance baseline.

 ## Definitions/Terminology